 where perhaps more pioneering work in radio and television was

 accomplished than any other place in the world.
-As Pittsburgh celebrates
+Properly funded and

-its 250th anniversary it is hoped that regional leaders find
+its 100th anniversary, it is hoped that regional and industry leaders find

-this project worthy of their physical and financial support.
-It would
+this project worthy of their promotion and their financial support.